mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

 Working with nullable types this way becomes very easy since we don't have to deal with `?.` notation and Elvis operators.
-Note that we didn't need to use the `?.` operator to access the' sole' property of the job since the nullability is expressed by the `NullableRaise` context.
+Note that we didn't need to use the `?.` operator to access the `role` property of the job since the nullability is expressed by the `NullableRaise` context.

 As we did for the previous wrapper types, we can revert the conversion from a nullable object to a `NullableRaise` context using the `bind` function: